nathanamaldonado/nathanamaldonado.github.io/_posts/2025-06-30-june-blog-three.md

 ---
 layout: post
 title: "June 2025"
-description: ""
+description: "Beauty Essay"
-date: 2025-06-30
+date: 2025-06-29
-feature_image: images/nycphotocamera.jpg
+feature_image: images/fiftiethst.jpg
 ---

 This June, I opted for an interruption to the scheduled programming and chose to upload an essay I wrote for Taylor Black in response to our maturing ideas of beauty and New York City.
 I wrote this paper with my mother and home in mind, spending hours listening to the Strokes while overlooking the Manhattan skyline and smoking Chinese cigarettes from Flushing, Queens.